You can’t use your card until you make a repayment

 # You might struggle to make the repayments

-Your minimum payment is based on the size of your credit card balance and as your balance increases, so does your minimum monthly repayment.
-If you haven’t been diligent in paying off more than the required minimum amount every month, you could find yourself struggling to pay off the entire amount you’ve spent, plus the accrued interest charges.
+Your minimum repayment is based on the amount of your credit card balance and as your balance increases, so does your minimum monthly repayment.
+If you haven’t been smashing down that credit card balance, you could find yourself struggling to pay off the entire amount you’ve spent, plus the accrued interest charges.

 # It could hurt your credit score

-As part of Comprehensive Credit Reporting, your repayment history information is now being reported on your credit report.
-With a higher minimum payment (as a result of maxing out your card), chances of incurring a late payment or defaulting are more likely and could indicate to lenders that you’re in financial stress, which in turn can affect your ability to obtain more credit in the future.
+As part of Comprehensive Credit Reporting, your repayment history information is reported on your credit report.
+With a higher minimum repayment (as a result of maxing out your card), chances of incurring a late payment or defaulting are more likely and could indicate to lenders that you’re in financial stress, which in turn can affect your ability to obtain more credit in the future.

-Stop your credit card spending entirely – take it out of your wallet or remove it from your digital wallet so you don’t get tempted.
-Don’t forget to also remove it from your digital wallet!
+Limit your credit card spending as much as possible – take it out of your wallet or remove it from your digital wallet so you don’t get tempted.
 If you want to take it one step further, set up a transaction account for your budgeted spending amount and ONLY use that account for your daily expenses.

 Check your card balance regularly by setting customised account alerts.
 Some providers offer text messaging or push notification via their apps to help you track spend.

 Budgeting is the key to understanding your spending habits.
-Identify and cut back on the unnecessary variable expenses (like coffee and takeout) as these expenses could snowball your debt further.
+Identify and cut back on the unnecessary variable expenses (like takeaway and impulse purchases) as these expenses could snowball your debt further.